 Wireless technology is as common as computers themselves in any business’ IT infrastructure these days.
 We rely on Wi-Fi not just for convenience, but remote connectivity and productivity.
 And for as much of an asset as wireless technology is, it’s also notoriously insecure in its default state.
-A state many small businesses tend to leave it in.
+A state many small & medium businesses tend to leave it in.

 Securing your business’ Wi-Fi is essential to the security of your sensitive data.
 Luckily, securing your Wi-Fi is also much, much easier than you might think.
 Here are five quick tips you can put to use right now to protect your business’ wireless network.